 At S.T.
 Legal Group in Deerfield, we assist clients, both business owners and employees, in navigating legal issues concerning the workplace throughout Lake County, Illinois.
-Our principal attorney, Diana Taylor, is well-versed in all aspects of employment law, both state and federal.
+Our principal attorney, Diana (Taylor) Servos, is well-versed in all aspects of employment law, both state and federal.
 Her commitment to providing excellent legal services is known throughout Chicago and the collar counties.

-Whether you are establishing or expanding a small to mid-sized business, looking to protect your interests as a new hire, facing an employment dispute that requires litigation, or are simply in need of carefully worded documents that will protect your rights during any future employment negotiations — Diana Taylor is the right attorney for the job.
+Whether you are establishing or expanding a small to mid-sized business, looking to protect your interests as a new hire, facing an employment dispute that requires litigation, or are simply in need of carefully worded documents that will protect your rights during any future employment negotiations — Diana (Taylor) Servos is the right attorney for the job.

 She not only has the strong credentials and sharp skills to serve your best interests in and out of the courtroom but the personal concern in your well-being that inspires trust.

 Common Employment Issues in Lake County, Illinois

 Because S.T.
 Legal Group is entirely focused on employment issues, you can depend on us to have in-depth knowledge of current local, state, or federal employment laws, as well as any recent court decisions.
 We will provide you with comprehensive legal counsel and representation in all employment matters, including:

 - Discrimination and harassment

 - Wrongful termination